 Purchased credit impaired ("PCI") loans are considered past due or delinquent when the contractual principal or interest due in accordance with the terms of the loan agreement remains unpaid after the due date of the scheduled payment.
 However, these loans are considered performing, even though they may be contractually past due, as any non-payment of contractual principal or interest is considered in the periodic re-estimation of expected cash flows and is included in the resulting recognition of current period loan loss provision or future period yield adjustments.
 The accrual of interest is discontinued on PCI loans if management can no longer estimate future cash flows on the loan.
 No PCI loans were classified as nonaccrual at December 31, 2018, 2017, 2016, 2015 or 2014 as the carrying value of the respective loan or pool of loans cash flows were considered estimable and probable of collection.
-As of June 30, 2019, there were \$2.0 million of PCI loans classified as nonaccrual, as management can no longer estimate future cash flows on such loans.
-Therefore, interest revenue, through accretion of the difference between the carrying value of the loans and the expected cash flows, is being recognized on all PCI loans, except those management can no longer estimate future cash flows.
+As of June 30, 2019, there were \$2.0 million of PCI loans classified as nonaccrual, as management can no longer estimate future cash flows on the loans and the expected cash flows, is being recognized on all PCI loans, except those management can no longer estimate future cash flows.